senseibence/RPi-camera-glasses/README.md

 ![image](https://cdn.discordapp.com/attachments/953870034227302470/1147374000545210448/bottle.jpg)
 ![image](https://cdn.discordapp.com/attachments/953870034227302470/1147372255194652692/bardgen3.png)
 ### Bard's description is mostly correct, including correctly identifying the majority of the text present.
-Color assessment is innacurate
+Color assessment is inaccurate

 # Future Changes
 * Implement a USB microphone to create custom prompts for each image (input and output audio together is not simple with Raspberry Pi)